(800) 658-9119

 That’s unusual that you’re out shopping for whips before even rounding the bases of traditional sex.
 Some folks find that they are more drawn to SM (sadomasochism) than regular romance.
 Pain and domination they love, orgasms, they can take it or leave it.
 You may be one of those people.

 Since you’re buying a whip, you may already be playing around.
 If not, definitely try it out on a non-professional basis before you start fielding paying customers.
 Many towns have SM clubs where you can meet potential partners and get some training so you don’t accidentally hurt someone.
 The web has tons of resources.
-A couple books I can recommend are SM 101 and The Erotic Bondage Handbook.
+I can recommend are SM 101.

 If you do decide to go pro, often one can get a start by helping someone who is already working, participating in scenes that need an extra person.
 Having a friend/mentor in the business will also help you figure out how to get work, keep it safe for yourself, and hopefully to enjoy it.